 If you've had an abortion and are struggling as a result, we're here for you.
 We will listen to your experience and can connect you to local, confidential recovery groups like If Not For Grace.
 You aren't alone, and you can find healing and hope.

 We offer consultations and information about all of your pregnancy options.
-We do not provide or make referrals for abortion.
+We do not provide or make referrals for abortions.

 This information is intended for general educational purposes only and should not be relied upon as a substitute for professional counseling and/or medical advice.